Iran hostage crisis: Release of the hostages

+Transfer to American custody

-With the completion of negotiations signified by the signing of the Algiers Accords on January 19, 1981, the hostages were released on January 20, 1981.
-That day, minutes after President Reagan completed his 20‑minute inaugural address after being sworn in, the 52 American hostages were released to U.S. personnel.
-There are theories and conspiracy theories regarding why Iran postponed the release until that moment.
-(See also: October Surprise conspiracy theory) The hostages were flown on an Air Algeria Boeing 727-200 commercial airliner (registration 7T-VEM) from Tehran, Iran to Algiers, Algeria, where they were formally transferred to Warren M. Christopher, the representative of the United States, as a symbolic gesture of appreciation for the Algerian government's help in resolving the crisis.
+The hostages were flown on an Air Algeria Boeing 727-200 commercial airliner (registration 7T-VEM) from Tehran, Iran to Algiers, Algeria, where they were formally transferred to Warren M. Christopher, the representative of the United States, as a symbolic gesture of appreciation for the Algerian government's help in resolving the crisis.
 The flight continued to Rhein-Main Air Base in West Germany and on to an Air Force hospital in Wiesbaden, where former President Carter, acting as emissary, received them.
 After medical check-ups and debriefings, the hostages made a second flight to a refueling stop in Shannon, Ireland, where they were greeted by a large crowd.
 The released hostages were then flown to Stewart Air National Guard Base in Newburgh, New York.
 From Newburgh, they traveled by bus to the United States Military Academy at West Point and stayed at the Thayer Hotel for three days, receiving a heroes' welcome all along the route.
 Ten days after their release, they were given a ticker tape parade through the Canyon of Heroes in New York City.

 Aftermath

-Iran–Iraq War
+Iraqi invasion of Iran

-The Iraqi invasion of Iran occurred less than a year after the embassy employees were taken hostage.
-The journalist Stephen Kinzer argues that the dramatic change in American–Iranian relations, from allies to enemies, helped embolden the Iraqi leader, Saddam Hussein, and that the United States' anger with Iran led it to aid the Iraqis after the war turned against them.
+The Iraqi invasion of Iran took place less than a year after the hostage-taking of American embassy employees in Tehran.
+According to journalist Stephen Kinzer, the rapid deterioration of American–Iranian relations, from close allies to hostile adversaries, emboldened Iraqi leader Saddam Hussein to launch the invasion.
+Kinzer further argues that the United States’ hostility toward Iran subsequently influenced its decision to support Iraq after the war began to turn against Hussein.
 The United States supplied Iraq with, among other things, "helicopters and satellite intelligence that was used in selecting bombing targets."
 This assistance "deepened and widened anti-American feeling in Iran."